hirschan/Dark-Mode-Wikipedia/README.md

 # Dark Mode for Wikipedia on Firefox <img src="https://github.com/alfredhirschfeld/Dark-Mode-Wikipedia/blob/master/dark_wiki_icon.png" width="25" height="25">
+This is a Firefox extension that converts your Wikipedia to dark mode, based on Github's dark default theme.

 * If you want to contribute - consider creating a pull request
-* Color scheme is based on Github's dark theme
 * Current version: 3.2

 ### Version history